farmera/sare_grant/post_processing_steps.md

 #### Masking

 Examining the histogram of 'uncorrected' NDVI values in __Figure 2__ we see that the mean NDVI value for 04/25 and 05/25 is 0.26 and 0.52, respectively.
-These averages include the soil pixel values in addition to the plant material values.
-We can use the same data that generates this histogram as input into a type of 'classification' machine learning algorithm known as a __minimum threshold__.
+These averages include the soil pixel values in addition to the plant material.
+We can use the same data that generates the histogram as input into a type of 'classification' machine learning algorithm known as a __minimum threshold__.
 This algorithm assumes that the image contains two pixel classes (foreground and background) which are used to calculate an optimum threshold to separate the two.
 In plain English this means that by applying the algorithm we're automatically masked the more prevalent pixel value (in this case the non-photosynthetic parts) in a manner that is repeatable,